balenaltd/handbook/Brainstorm-calls.md

 ## Loop specific brainstorm calls

 ### balena.io brainstorms
-* product - see the separate wiki page under the meeting section
+* product - see the separate wiki page under the meetings section

-* arch - see the separate wiki page under the meeting section
+* arch - see the separate wiki page under the meetings section

 * commercial
 > Commercial calls take place once a week and are led by the commercial team.
 It is the time and (virtual) place where we discuss the sales/customer success team process, pricing plans, and commercial strategy.
 Everyone is welcome to join.